Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
+= 1.8.1 =
-* Added: Last seen-information to profiles and members list
+* Added: Time when an user was last seen to profiles and members list
-* Added: Notification mail now contains the name of the person who mentioned an user
+* Added: Name of the person who mentioned an user to notification mail
 * Added: asgarosforum_filter_notify_mentioned_user_message filter
 * Fixed: Display issues in the administration area on small screens
 * Fixed: Display issues with some themes